Chomenor/cmod-server-template/README.md

 python3 resource_loader/run_export.py
 ```

-3) Create a new server by copying the uam (Gladiator) template to the servers directory.
+3) Create a new server by copying one of the servers (e.g. "standard" or "uam") from the "server_manager/templates" directory to the "server_manager/servers" directory.
+For example:

 ```
-cp -rT --update=none server_manager/templates/uam server_manager/servers/myserver
+cp -rT --update=none server_manager/templates/standard server_manager/servers/myserver
 ```

 4) Modify the `server_manager/servers/myserver/config.json` file.
 Set 'active' to true.